 On February 22nd , 2018, Australia’s new Mandatory Data Breach Notification Laws come into effect, mandating a legal requirement to disclose information on any serious data breach, both to the affected individuals as well as to the Privacy Commissioner.
 The current penalties for non-compliance under this regulation range from $360K for an individual to $1.8M for a corporation, but it has been proposed to raise these amounts to $420K and $2.1M respectively, effective July 1, 2017.

-Businesses that must comply include any organizations that are governed by the Privacy Act, including:
+Businesses that must comply include any organisations that are governed by the Privacy Act, including:

 And additionally, it applies to specific types of businesses with a turnover of less than $3M, which include: